Davis Cemetery Veteran’s Day Ceremony @ 11am

 What can be included on a niche cover plate?

-A niche cover place can include names, dates, quotes, symbols, international lettering/characters, as well as simple line clip art.
+A niche cover plate can include names, dates, quotes, symbols, international lettering/characters, as well as simple clip art (shown below).
 Black and white & color photos can also be included for an additional $250 per photo.

-Cache Creek monument company handles all shutter cover engraving.
+Cache Creek Monuments handles all shutter cover engraving.
 Engraving requests should be emailed to your cemetery staff contact who will respond with a proof prior to authorizing the engraving.

 When interring cremains, are any documents required?